Ceelog/phpdoc-zh/src/book/oci8.md

 connections might already exist.
 High traffic web applications should avoid using <span class="function">oci\_new\_connect</span>, especially in the busiest sections of the application.

+From OCI8 1.3, persistent connections can be closed by the user, allowing greater control over connection resource usage.
+Persistent connections will now also be closed automatically when there is no PHP variable referencing them, such as at the end of scope of a PHP user function.
+This will rollback any uncommitted transaction.
+These changes to persistent connections make them behave similarly to non-persistent connections, simplifying the interface, allowing for greater application consistency and predictability.
+Use
+<a href="/book/oci8.html#" class="link">oci8.old_oci_close_semantics</a>
+set to *On* to retain the historical behavior.

+The automatic re-establishment of PHP persistent connections after an Apache or FPM process respawns means Oracle Database *LOGON* triggers are only recommended for setting session attributes and not for per-application user connection requests.

 DRCP Connection Pooling
 -----------------------